-The key is to identify when a potential buyer is pushable and reject the product altogether.
+The key is to identify when a potential buyer is pushable and rejects the product altogether.
 Generally, if the buyer poses their objection as a question, you have an opportunity to use your specialized knowledge of the product to shift the outcome of the interaction.

-Some door-to-door sales tips for resolving objections include listening closely to the client’s hesitations, asking follow-up questions of the buyer if you are unclear, and respond in a way that accounts for their feelings but directly answers their question.
+Some door-to-door sales tips for resolving objections include listening closely to the client’s hesitations, asking follow-up questions of the buyer if you are unclear, and responding in a way that accounts for their feelings but directly answers their question.
 Remember, it is always a good indicator of a sale to keep the conversation flowing as long as possible.
-At best, a salesperson can capitalize on the questions and make the sale; at worst, a salesperson can ask for the buyer’s contact information and follow-up with additional materials and information directly relating to the customer’s objections.
+At best, a salesperson can capitalize on the questions and make the sale; at worst, a salesperson can ask for the buyer’s contact information and follow up with additional materials and information directly relating to the customer’s objections.

 8. Focus on Human Connection First